alphacentauri82/scoutx/documentation/tutorial_en.md

 Once our project is set up on the Firebase console, we have to generate a Firebase key:

 - Login to https://console.firebase.google.com/
-- Click on _Project Overview> Project configuration_ and select the _Service account_ tab
+- Click on _Project Overview> Project settings_ and select the _Service account_ tab
 - Click on the generate new private key option
 - Save the json file in our application's root directory.
 You can rename that file to whatever you want.
-I used: `super_private_ley.json`
+I used: `super_private_key.json`

 The next step is to add the name of our private key file to our `.env`, let's add the following line: